 The tree we used splits off into two shoots a bit below where we started building the supports.
 This allows for 2 anchor points, which makes the tree fort sturdier, but it also makes leveling a much more difficult task.
 If I could do something over again I would have had another guy come over and help me build this thing, at least for the beginning stages of putting up the 4 main beams.
 Because I did this myself, and it is really, really, difficult to hold up an 8′ long 2 X 8 at almost 7′ and throw in lag bolts level against a round surface (another good reason to build a tree house at 5′).
 My tree fort is not very level, plumb or square.
 In the end I had to do some shimming to make the structure as sturdy as possible.
 I can jump up and down in all four corners without the treehouse giving in.

 Slide: To me this is the centerpiece of the tree fort.
 The slide is fun for adults and kids and it gives a lot more utility to the fort.
 If I wasn’t able to buy the slide at the scrap yard I would have built a couple steps down from the platform to allow a slide designed for a 5′ fort to go with it.
 This is the length of slide where the price point isn’t insane.
-You can get a slide designed for a 5′ platform at Amazon for around $150.
+You can get a slide designed for a 5′ platform at Amazon a decent price.

 Trap door: I love trap doors.
 I will have to switch this out every few years unless I replace it with a better kind of wood.
 I used 3/8″ plywood which was light enough for the kids to open and strong enough that if stepped on when closed it won’t break.
 I included a safety handle just underneath the door for the kids to hold onto while opening it.
 This helps the little kids a ton with getting up there without adult assistance.
 With the help of the safety handle my youngest nephew mastered climbing up there unassisted about a month before his third birthday.